2020 - 2021 Exhibit Season

 Goddard 50th Annual Juried Show

 All artists are invited to participate in the 50th Annual Juried Exhibit at the Charles B. Goddard Center.
-Entries will be accepted May 26–30, during regular hours of operation.
+Entries will be accepted June 30–July 4, during regular hours of operation.
 Eligible works of painting, drawing, altered and unaltered photography, mixed media, sculpture, collage, glass, jewelry, printmaking and fiber art leave the artist wide latitude in selecting his or her media choices for the creative process.
 The cost to enter a piece in the show is $20.
 Participants are limited to 4 entries.
-There will be Closing Reception for the exhibit on Saturday, June 27th.
+There will be Closing Reception for the exhibit on Saturday, August 22.

 All entries will receive a critique of the submitted work and those who are juried into the show will be eligible for cash prizes.
 The first-place winner will also receive a lobby exhibition of their work to be scheduled at the Goddard Center during the next Juried Art Exhibit.

 Reception: September 5th, 6 to 7:30pm

 The Goddard Center is excited to invite you and your family to engage with the bold expressionistic paintings of Chickasaw artist Mike Larsen!
 Mr. Larsen is a painter and sculptor of history.
 He has been a professional artist for 50 years.

 Researching the people and events Mr. Larsen paints and sculpts, he spends much of his studio time in books and on the internet - historical accuracy being as important as his palette.
 He creates paintings and sculpture commissioned by Governments, Corporations and Individuals located throughout the United States.